hervenivon/awesome-discoveries/docs/artificial-intelligence/README.md

 * [Face2Gene](https://www.nature.com/articles/d41586-019-00027-x#ref-CR1) - From Professional crowdsourcing to real life medicine aid use case, the face2gene application that spot genetic disorders is a promise for future medicine.
 * [Artificial Intelligence Can Detect Alzheimer’s Disease in Brain Scans Six Years Before a Diagnosis](https://www.ucsf.edu/news/2018/12/412946/artificial-intelligence-can-detect-alzheimers-disease-brain-scans-six-years) - It is not a question of time any more, it is already here.
 * [Detection of patient mobilization activities in the ICU](https://www.nature.com/articles/s41746-019-0087-z) - How a deep learning based computer vision can help to monitor patient mobilization and to mitigate risk for post-intensive care syndrome and long-term functional impairment  in intensive care unit (ICU).

+### Physics and astronomy 👩🏻‍🔬

+* [AI helped discovering two new planets](https://phys.org/news/2019-03-planets-artificial-intelligence.html) Deep learning - more precisely a convolutional neural network - helped astronomers at the University of Texas in Austin, NASA and Google Brain searchers to predict whether a given possible exoplanet signal is a true exoplanet or a false positive.
+Result: two new planets, K2-293b and K2-294b, orbit stars in the constellation Aquarius, 1,300 light years away.
+[Original Paper](https://www.cfa.harvard.edu/~avanderb/Deep_Learning_2.pdf)